Pansexual phenomenon Jack Sexsmith set to headline largest independent wrestling show in Manchester

 - Set to challenge Travis Banks for the Progress World Heavyweight Championship

-The Progress’ 69th chapter, titled Be Here Now, will be headlined by a world title match between the champion Travis Banks and the up-and-coming superstar, Jack Sexsmith.
+The Progress’ 69th chapter, titled Be Here Now, will be headlined by a world title match between the champion Travis Banks and slef’proclaimed ‘pan-sexual wrestler’, Jack Sexsmith.

-The 26-year-old turned to professional wrestling full-time back in October and since his debut with Progress has established a wonderful connection with the audience, so fans are keen to see him overcome Banks to claim his first-ever heavyweight belt.
+The 26 year old turned professional in October and since his debut with Progress has established a strong connection with the audience, with fans keen to see him overcome Banks to claim his first-ever heavyweight belt.

 Jack earned his championship opportunity by defeating eight fellow competitors in Progress’ ‘Thunderbastard’ match at Chapter 59 in Sheffield.
-Since then, he has waited patiently for the perfect location to cash-in on victory, and now has his eyes set firmly on the prize at Manchester’s Victoria Warehouse.
+Since then, he has waited patiently for the perfect location to cash in on victory, and now has his eyes set firmly on the prize at Manchester’s Victoria Warehouse on 20 May.

 “It shows the faith the company have in me, and its pretty humbling actually.
 It’s overwhelming to see the level of progress I’ve had, meaning they will put me in a situation like this,” said Jack.

 “I’m going to be more than happy to put my body on the line in a way I am yet to.
 I just want to feel that emotion in that room.
 Whatever the result may be, this could be an astronomical moment.”